Paper making (commercial handmade)

 - Market issues: Paper is proverbially cheap (‘not worth the paper it’s printed on’) and you are therefore producing something for a market in which people are used to paying very low prices.
 Most people are not prepared to pay £4 or £5 for a sheet of handmade paper.

-- Market issues: While in some cases you might be making a product that is not available by mass manufacture, in many cases you are not creating a new product or a new market and instead have to convince an artist that handmade paper is better than mass manufactured paper.
+- Market issues: While in some cases you might be making a product that is not available by mass manufacture (such as specialist grades for paper conservation), in many cases you are not creating a new product or a new market and instead have to convince a client that handmade paper is preferable to mass manufactured paper.
 The market is there, but the challenge lies in reaching it.

 - Market issues: Marketing is a big issue.
 The market could probably support another 2-3 businesses of 2-3 people around the country, if you were able to market well enough to reach both the domestic and export markets.
 However, marketing is expensive – but social media is making a noticeable difference.

-- Market issues: demand (painters and textile artists), willingness to pay the price of a handmade sheet, as opposed to machine made watercolour (requires appreciation of the skilled handmade paper process and the impact of quality on users work)
+- Market issues: demand (painters, textile artists and conservators), willingness to pay the price of a handmade sheet, as opposed to machine made product (requires appreciation of the skilled handmade paper process and the impact of quality on users work)

 - Loss of associated crafts: paper mould making is now extinct in the UK, so it is difficult to acquire moulds if you are setting up a new.
 Lower quality moulds are available, but they don’t compare with the real thing.
-There is a new maker in France but no one appears to have taken up the craft in the UK yet.
+There are makers in France and Belgium but no one appears to have taken up the craft in the UK yet.
 Similarly, wool blankets are the best for transferring marks but it is getting harder to find the right type of blanket.

-- Supply of raw materials: The price of fibre has increased.
+- Supply of raw materials: The price of fibre and chemicals have increased.

 - Cost of premises: Anyone wishing to set up as a commercial paper maker will require suitable premises, which would be prohibitively expensive for anyone learning the craft.